 Established in 2015, the Umrao Singh Sher-Gil Grant for Photography recognizes a photographer’s commitment to the ‘staged’ or ‘constructed’ image and documentary photography.

 There is a distinction, albeit a fine one, between the ‘staged’ and the ‘constructed’ image.
 Regardless, both genres reflect on the transformative nature of the photograph in their relationship to reality.

-Recognizing the need to enable Indian photographers to produce and share their work in their lifetime, the Sher-Gil Sundaram Arts Foundation (SSAF) has pledged an annual photography grant of INR 5,00,000 in Umrao Singh Sher-Gil’s name to encourage independent voices in photography.
+Recognizing the need to enable Indian photographers to pursue their practice, SSAF has pledged an annual photography grant of INR 6,00,000 in Umrao Singh Sher-Gil’s name to encourage independent voices in photography.
 The grant is intended to assist photographers who have begun a project and need financial assistance to complete their work.

 The relationship of Umrao Singh Sher-Gil (1870–1954) with photography during his lifetime was a private affair, his principal subjects being his family and himself.
 He tended to be overshadowed by the emblematic presence of his daughter, the artist Amrita Sher-Gil (1913–1941).
 It was in 2007 that Umrao Singh was recognized as a photographer of considerable importance.
 His self-portraits span almost 60 years and make up a unique archive.
 He is now regarded as a pioneering figure of the mise-en-scène or staged photography in India.